SpaceX’s Starlink Internet: How Much Is It and Should You Get It?

 How Is Starlink Installed?

-When you order Starlink, you’ll get the link itself, a wifi router, cables and a base.
-There’s a Starlink app for iOS and Android that will help you determine the best location to install it since it needs a clear view of the sky in order to connect.
+When you order Starlink internet, you’ll get the link, a wifi router, cables and a base.
+A Starlink app for iOS and Android will help you determine the best installation location since it needs a clear view of the sky to connect.
+From there, the system is plug-and-play.

 When Can I Get Starlink Internet?